PhuocQuach-InfoTrack/ABCpdfLinuxPOC/README.md

     docker-compose up
     ```

+3. If application started successfully, there will be a PDF file at ./app-data folder
-3. Access the application at http://localhost:8080/swagger/index.html or using HttpClient to reach http://localhost:8080/
+4. Access the application at http://localhost:8080/swagger/index.html or using HttpClient to reach HTTPPOSt http://localhost:8080/pdf to create pdf from html site (1st page only)